nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-MediContacts data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+MediContacts data are saved in the hard disk automatically after any command modifies the data.
+There is no need for users to save manually.

 ### Editing the data file

 MediContacts data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcomed to update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, MediContacts will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to save a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the app to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Furthermore, certain edits can cause the app to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
+Therefore, edit the data file only if you are confident that you will update it correctly.
 </div>

 ### Archiving data files `[coming in v2.0]`